 How can I tell intuition from fear?

 Intuition often feels neutral and steady, like a calm knowing.
-Fear tends to be loud, repetitive, and story-driven, accompanied by tightness, racing heart, or shallow breathing.
+Fear tends to be loud, repetitive, and story-driven, accompanied by tightness, a racing heart, or shallow breathing.
 A quick body scan can help you tell the difference.

 How long does it take to see results?